soch7188/smartone_hackathon_2018_bunpo/nlu.md

 - woah

 ## intent:goodbye
-- okay see you later
+- okay see you later 👋
-- hope to see you later
+- hope to see you later👋
-- bye for now
+- bye for now 👋
 - till next time
 - I must go
 - bye